arghyadebroy/arghyadebroy.github.io/_pages/about.md

 <img src="/images/500x300.png" alt="Cosmic Ray Astrochemistry" style="width: 300px; height: auto; float: right; margin-left: 20px;"/>

-My research in cosmic ray astrochemistry explores the effects of cosmic rays on molecular clouds, particularly in proton-dominated regions (PDRs).
+The research in cosmic ray astrochemistry explores the effects of cosmic rays on molecular clouds, particularly in proton-dominated regions (PDRs).
 I aim to understand how high-energy particles influence molecular formation and use radiative transfer modeling to assess their impact on high ro-vibrational lines of molecules, shedding light on cloud chemistry in low-density star-forming regions.

 ---